Miranda (moon): Composition and internal structure

 At 1.15 g/cm^{3}, Miranda is the least dense of Uranus's round satellites.
 That density suggests a composition of more than 60% water ice.
 Miranda's surface may be mostly water ice, though it is far rockier than its corresponding satellites in the Saturn system, indicating that heat from radioactive decay may have led to internal differentiation, allowing silicate rock and organic compounds to settle in its interior.
 Miranda is too small for any internal heat to have been retained over the age of the Solar System.
 Miranda is the least spherical of Uranus's satellites, with an equatorial diameter 3% wider than its polar diameter.
 Only water has been detected so far on Miranda's surface, though it has been speculated that methane, ammonia, carbon monoxide or nitrogen may also exist at 3% concentrations.
 These bulk properties are similar to Saturn's moon Mimas, though Mimas is smaller, less dense, and more oblate.
 In 2024, Strom et al. conducted geological mapping of Miranda's southern hemisphere based on spatially resolved images from the Voyager 2 fly-by, followed by comparison of the observed geological features to modelling of tidal stress in natural satellites.
-This study suggested that Miranda might have had a liquid ocean of about 100 km thickness beneath the surface within the last 100-500 million years.
+This study suggested that Miranda might have had a liquid ocean of about 100 km thickness beneath the surface within the last 100–500 million years.

-Precisely how a body as small as Miranda could have enough internal energy to produce the myriad geological features seen on its surface has not been established with certainty, though the currently favoured hypothesis is that it was driven by tidal heating during a past time when it was in 3:1 orbital resonance with Umbriel.
+Precisely how a body as small as Miranda could have enough internal energy to produce the myriad of geological features seen on its surface has not been established with certainty, though the currently favoured hypothesis is that it was driven by tidal heating during a past time when it was in 3:1 orbital resonance with Umbriel.
 The resonance would have increased Miranda's orbital eccentricity to 0.1, and generated tidal friction due to the varying tidal forces from Uranus.
 As Miranda approached Uranus, tidal force increased; as it retreated, tidal force decreased, causing flexing that would have warmed Miranda's interior by 20 K, enough to trigger melting.
 The period of tidal flexing could have lasted for up to 100 million years.
 Also, if clathrate existed within Miranda, as has been hypothesised for the satellites of Uranus, it may have acted as an insulator, since it has a lower conductivity than water, increasing Miranda's temperature still further.
 Miranda may have also once been in a 5:3 orbital resonance with Ariel, which would have also contributed to its internal heating.
 However, the maximum heating attributable to the resonance with Umbriel was likely about three times greater.